rgeraldes24/solc/docs/using-the-compiler.rst

           // "debug" injects strings for compiler-generated internal reverts, implemented for ABI encoders V1 and V2 for now.
           // "verboseDebug" even appends further information to user-supplied revert strings (not yet implemented) "revertStrings": "default",
-          // Optional: How much extra debug information to include in comments in the produced EVM
+          // Optional: How much extra debug information to include in comments in the produced ZVM
           // assembly and Yul code.
 Available components are:
           // - `location`: Annotations of the form `@src <index>:<start>:<end>` indicating the
           //    location of the corresponding element in the original Hyperion file, where: